-Progressive — that means, that it has to work perfectly on every device possible and regardless of the browser being used.
-A native app experience should be available to users with newer versions of the browsers which support the technologies for Progressive Web Apps, but users with older browsers should still have a standard experience.
+Progressive — that means, that a PWA has to work perfectly on every device possible and regardless of the browser being used.
+A native app experience should be available to users with newer versions of the browsers which support the technologies for Progressive Web Apps.
+However, users with older browsers should still have a standard experience.

-Responsive — it has to fit perfectly with any form factor, every device’s screen, and provide the best and equivalent user experience on mobile, desktop, tablet, and every possible device.
+Responsive — it has to fit perfectly with any form factor and every device’s screen.
+In consequence, a PWA should provide the best and equivalent user experience on mobile, desktop, tablet, and every possible device.

-Network independent — that app should be connectivity independent and work in areas with low connectivity and even where the internet connection is not available.
+Network independent — that app should be connectivity independent.
+A PWA should work in areas with low internet connection and even where the connection is not available.
 Thanks to Service Workers a Progressive App can work offline or with a weak connection.

-App-like — the app is made with an app shell, so it should provide app-like navigation and interactions.
-It should respond quickly with minimal page refreshes, and the experience connected to scrolling, transitions or animations should be smooth.
-The app is built using an architectural model called an App Shell.
-Thanks to that when it displays at full screen being launched from a home screen, it doesn’t have any URL bar or forward and backward banners provided by a browser.
+App-like — a PWA is made with an app shell.
+As a result, it should provide app-like navigation and interactions.
+It needs to respond quickly with minimal page refreshes.
+The experience connected to scrolling, transitions or animations should be smooth.
+When a user displays a PWA at full screen, launching it from a home screen, it doesn’t have any URL bar or forward and backward banners provided by a browser.

 Compare Flipkart Progressive Web App on the left and the mobile app on the right:

-Fresh — the app should be always up to date.
-Updates are easy because there is no need for a user to download the newest version from an app store.
-Updates are provided by service workers: after the publication of the new content, it should be made available on the app the moment a user is connected to the internet.
+Fresh — a PWA should be always up to date.
+Updates are easy because a user doesn’t need to download the newest version from an app store.
+Service Workers provide them.
+After the publication of the new content, it displays in our app the moment a user connects to the internet.

-Secure — every Progressive Web App should be served through the HTTPS connection and SSL encryption.
-That secures all the sensitive data processed by the application.
+Secure — we serve every Progressive Web App through the HTTPS connection and SSL encryption.
+That secures all the sensitive data our application needs to process.

-Discoverable — according to the fact that a Progressive Web App is served by the web, users should be able to discover it in search engines.
-Thanks to a service worker registration scope it is possible.
+Discoverable — A Progressive Web App is served by the web.
+As a consequence, users can find it in search engines.
+It is possible thanks to a service worker registration scope.
 That is one of the most significant advantages of Progressive Web Apps over native mobile apps.

 Re-engageable — that kind of app is highly engageable thanks to push notifications it sends to a user.
-The app uses service workers and the push API to deliver notifications and updates, which increases the engagement.
+A PWA uses service workers and the push API to deliver notifications and updates, which increases the engagement.

 Installable — a Progressive Web App should be easily added to a home screen without the need to download it from app stores.
-When it’s installed on the device’s home screen, it’s available to be launched immediately, so a user perceives it like any other app on his device.
+When it’s installed on the device’s home screen, a user can launch it immediately, so he perceives it like any other app on his device.

 Linkable and easy to share — the app doesn’t require installation so can be easily shared through URL.
 A user simply clicks a link and gains access to the content.
-Anyone with a web browser has access to the application.
+Therefore, anyone with a web browser has access to the application.

-The Progressive Web App begins its life as a regular browser tab.
-It is built using special features like TLS, Service Workers, Manifests and responsive design, and that is what makes it progressive.
+A Progressive Web App begins its life as a regular browser tab.
+We build it using special features like TLS, Service Workers, Manifests and responsive design, and that is what makes it progressive.
 What wakes its superpowers is visiting the web page for a couple of times.
 The second, third or fourth visit raises its abilities.
-It results in showing a prompt by the browser.
-Then, a user can decide if he wants to keep the app on the screen or app launcher.
-When launched from the home screen, these apps are at the top of their abilities: they’re full screen, top-level, can work offline, send relevant push notifications, and load quickly even on slow networks.
+As a result, a browser shows a prompt to a user.
+After that, a user can decide if he wants to keep the app on the screen or app launcher.
+When launched from the home screen, these apps are at the top of their abilities.
+Above all, they’re full screen, top-level, can work offline, send relevant push notifications, and load quickly even on slow networks.

 See how notifications look like:

-It’s crucial that browsers send notifications when users engage with Progressive Web Apps: what is more, it doesn’t happen during the first visit so as not to be spammy.
-The user has to build a relationship with the app progressively, and the app becomes powerful over time, earning the right to send notifications.
+It’s crucial that browsers send notifications when users engage with Progressive Web Apps.
+What is more, it doesn’t happen during the first visit so as not to be spammy.
+The user has to build a relationship with the app progressively.
+As a consequence, an app becomes powerful over time, earning the right to send notifications.